Budgeting for AI in Accounts Payable

 • Cloud Computing and Storage: Upfront and ongoing costs associated with a cloud-hosted (public or private) instance of an AI-AP automation solution, to include costs for computing power and storage of data and documents.

 • Vendor Management and Education: Any significant changes to your AP process will inevitably impact the vendors and suppliers who are submitting payment requests to your company.
-As such, it is important to plan for and anticipate costs associated with vendor education and training, as well as ongoing management that may be associated with your new AI processing environment.
+As such, it is important to plan for and anticipate costs associated with vendor education and training, as well as ongoing management associated with your new AI processing environment.

 Recurring Costs